turingschool/front-end-curriculum/drafts/intro_to_html.md

 ### Goals

-By the end of this lesson, you will know/be able to:
+By the end of this lesson, you will be able to:

-* Be able to write clear, organized HTML
+* Write clear, organized HTML
-* Understand how to write basic HTML elements: links, images, lists, etc.
+* Understand basic HTML elements: links, images, lists, etc.
-* Be able to write semantic HTML
+* Write semantic HTML and understand its purpose

 ### Structure